SQLBitsOrg/slides/README.md

 ## Contributing

 If you attended the SQLBits event and would like to contribute your own slides.
 Please add them to your session in Sessionize using the Upload Files button.
-Once you have uploaded your slides, you can run the [load to git PowerShell](Load To GIt.ps1) or just let one of the organisers know so that they can update the repo.
+Once you have uploaded your slides, you can run the [load to git PowerShell script](Load%20To%20GIt.ps1) or just let one of the organisers know so that they can update the repo.

 ## Contact